navneetthakor/FSEP/readme.md

         - cloud_name
         - api_key
         - api_secret
-- Grana related secrets you can generate my creating account setup on grafana but that is very difficult therefore those secrets i am sharing with email.
+- Grafana related secrets you can generate my creating account setup on grafana but that is very difficult therefore those secrets i am sharing with email.
 (Only ment for my supervices)